hmc-cs-131/cs131-course-notes/markdown/lec02.md

 Both `let` expressions and `where` clauses allow us to define local variables within a function.
 The scope of a `let` binding is limited to the body of the `let` expression, while the scope of a `where` clause extends to the entire function (including the `where` clause itself).

-### Types in Haskell
+## Types in Haskell
 Haskell is a statically typed language, meaning that types are checked during compilation.
-Let's explore some concepts related to types in Haskell
+Let's explore some concepts related to types in Haskell:

-:

 - Type-safe: A program that has no type errors is considered type-safe.
 - Type-check: The process of determining whether a program has type errors.